mrc-ide/packit/db/README.md

 ## Basic Auth Admin user
 For basic auth superadmin may be needed, where the credentials are stored in the vault.(secret/packit/basicauth).
-This user is created automatically when the run command is execited with the `basicauth` argument.
+This user is created automatically when the run command is executed with the `basicauth` argument.

 ### Development: Run direct postgres query.
 This can be to insert test data or just for testing.